PrakashCITSPL/core/README.md

 Request is a complex object, that means that something asks to perform its request.

 Other objects of the system can subscribe to Events and Requests.
 Subscription is a static process (which is **different** to usual **obj.fire('event')** and **obj.on('event)** dynamic-style subscriptions).
-During initialization Core parses code of methods and subscribes objects on Events and Requests statically.
+During initialization CORE framework parses the code of methods and subscribes objects on Events and Requests statically.
+Note that 99% of real-world cases don't need a dynamic behaviour, which is a good base to simplify this process Static approach also offers you an ability to build a map how objects/methods are connected, and analyse it, which can extend your Static Code Analysis Tool benefits of your project.

 # Installing